Milorad Bilbija

 Milorad Bilbija (Милорад Билбија; born 17 July 1964) is a Bosnian retired footballer who played as a defender and current football manager.

-Club career
+Career

-Born in Sanski Most, SR Bosnia and Herzegovina, back then still within Yugoslavia, he played for almost a decade with FK Borac Banja Luka in the Yugoslav First and Second Leagues.
+Born in Sanski Most, SR Bosnia and Herzegovina, back then still within Yugoslavia, he played for almost a decade with Borac Banja Luka in the Yugoslav First and Second Leagues, and during the time of club's greatest success which was winning the 1987-88 Yugoslav Cup.
 Next, he had a spell alongside compatriot Elvir Bolić at Gaziantepspor in the Turkish Super Lig.
 Then, he joined Serbian club OFK Kikinda playing with them in the 1993–94 First League of FR Yugoslavia.

 Personal life

-Bilbija's son, Nemanja, is also a professional footballer who currently plays for Bosnian Premier League club Zrinjski Mostar.
+Bilbija's son, Nemanja, is also a professional footballer who currently plays for Bosnian and Herzegovinian Premier League club Zrinjski Mostar.